Spambot

-A spambot is a computer program designed to assist in the sending of spam.
-Spambots usually create accounts and send unsolicited messages to other users.
-Web hosts and website operators have responded by banning spammers, leading to an ongoing struggle between them and spammers in which spammers find new ways to evade the bans and anti-spam programs, and hosts counteract these methods.
+A spambot is a computer program designed to facilitate spam.
+Spambots create accounts and usually send unsolicited messages to other users.
+Web hosts and website operators have banned spammers, resulting in an ongoing battle as spammers try to circumvent bans and anti-spam measures, while hosts work to prevent these tactics.

 Email

-Email spambots harvest email addresses from material found on the Internet in order to build mailing lists for sending unsolicited email, also known as spam.
-Such spambots are web crawlers that can gather email addresses from websites, newsgroups, special-interest group (SIG) postings, and chat-room conversations.
-Because email addresses have a distinctive format, such spambots are easy to code.
+Email spambots are web crawlers that collect email addresses from websites, newsgroups, special-interest group (SIG) postings, and chat-room conversations to create mailing lists for sending unsolicited emails, known as email spam.
+They are programmed to recognize the format of email addresses, making it easy for them to gather this information.